SarahRogue/travelling-intersections/README.md

 ## Vision

 ## Background Information
-This resource provides open information for studying abroad.This resource is developed with the purpose of encouraging "inclusive internationalization".
 For an introduction to the idea of "inclusive internationalization", please refer to [The ABC guide to inclusive international mobility for all](https://www.eaie.org/our-resources/library/publication/Tools-Templates/abc-guide-inclusive-international-mobility.html).
 The latter resource was developed by the European Association for International Education.

 ## Code of Conduct